 Use Termite-Treated Wood

 If you are planning any home improvements or modifications, use termite-treated wood.
 Never use wood that is untreated because termites can infest this type of wood and then spread to the rest of your house.
 Also, be careful about making holes or other possible entryways for termites while working on your home.
+If you are planning any home improvements or modifications, use termite-treated wood.
+Never use wood that is untreated because termites can infest this type of wood and then spread to the rest of your house.
+Also, be careful about making holes or other possible entryways for termites while working on your home.
+Make sure you clean thoroughly your carpentry tools, especially your table saw.
 If you aren’t skilled with carpentry work, consider hiring a contractor to make any home improvements.
 It will be worth the money to prevent a termite infestation.

 You should also perform regular inspections on all interior wood in your home, especially in the attic and the basement or crawl space.
 Look for holes, rippling or shavings of wood.
 These could mean the presence of termites.

 It is also important to keep your lawn mowed and trimmed, especially near the house.
 Termites like to make nests in tall grass and then move into the house.
 It is also a good idea to do as many precautions against pests as possible when you build.
 Placing screens under the foundation of the house can help prevent termites from entering.
 This may be an added expense but will be worth it later on.

 Professional Exterminator Advice

 Aaron Cunningham of Treebark, one of the renowned Santa Ana Termite inspection companies suggests that if you see evidence of termites, call a professional exterminator as quickly as possible.
 These professionals know how to permanently remove termites and will help prevent them from returning.
 It is often a good idea to set up pest control on a regular schedule.
 This helps prevent any future infestations and takes care of other pest problems at the same time.